carpentries-lab/metagenomics-workshop/setup.md

 ~~~
 {: .output}

-Has been difficult to find compatibility between all the dependencies of each package installed in the metagenomics environment.
+It has been difficult to find compatibility between all the dependencies of each package installed in the metagenomics environment.
 In the case of the latest version of macOS (Monterey), the MaxBin2 package can be installed, but it does not fully work at the time of use.

 [metagenomics-macOS.yml](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/metagenomics-macOS.yml)

-In the case of WSL Ubuntu 22.04, the MaxBin2 package has an incompatibility with the checkm-genome package, so we have decided to leave it out of the metagenomics environment and create its own ([metagenomics-maxbin.yml](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/metagenomics-maxbin.yml)) environment.
+In the case of Windows Subsystem for Linux WSL Ubuntu 22.04, the MaxBin2 package has an incompatibility with the checkm-genome package, so we have decided to leave it out of the metagenomics environment and create its own ([metagenomics-maxbin.yml](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/metagenomics-maxbin.yml)) environment.

 [metagenomics-WSLUbuntu.yml](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/metagenomics-WSLUbuntu.yml)

 See the [video tutorial](https://youtu.be/kHYmffZYxcI)

-Then you can create your own metagenomics conda environment using the .yml file according to your operating system.
+Then you can create your own metagenomics conda environment using the `.yml` file according to your operating system.
 ~~~
 $ conda env create -f metagenomics-Ubuntu22.yml
 ~~~